graphcore-research/graphcore-research.github.io/for_authors/README.md

 - There are three mandated headings, and a couple of suggested optional ones (see `paper_summary_template.md`).
 Feel free to use other headings as you see fit.

-- Please use high-res images (zoom in for those screenshots!)
+- Please use high-res images (zoom in for those screenshots!) with alt-text provided

 - 200 words is a rough guide, but feel free to go a fair bit over or under if needs be.
 No requirement to say a lot if the paper doesn't warrant it.